Los Angeles Doctors Symphony Orchestra

 Hindemith Symphonic Metamorphoses on Themes by Carl Maria von Weber

 Dvořák Cello Concerto in B minor.
 Op.
-104 B. 191, RONALD LEONARD, violoncello
+104 B. 191, Lynn Harrell, violoncello

 SILENT AUCTION “RHAPSODY IN BLUE”

 (six photographs by Myles Lee) begins at 7 PM

 *RECEPTION TO FOLLOW THE PERFORMANCE*

 ADMISSION: $20 (open seating).
 STUDENTS UNDER 18: FREE.
 PARKING: FREE

 The Los Angeles Doctors Symphony Orchestra Receives a Generous Donation Establishing

 Born in New York City in 1911, Henry Wechsler was the only son of music-loving immigrant parents.
 Once in the New York City public school system, he excelled in mathematics and English.
 Since money was lacking for private music lessons, he joined the school band as a percussionist which had the added benefit of allowing him to vent the frustrations two of three older sisters caused.

 Although Henry aspired to be a doctor, he ran a garment district merchandising service to help support his family during the Depression while attending City College of New York in the evenings.
 To augment his family’s income and to satisfy his continuing passion for percussion, Henry performed as band leader “Chick Jones.”
 But the gigs were neither frequent nor lucrative enough to support the other musicians who also had day jobs, and transporting his cumbersome drum set on the New York subway system became, as he described it, “a nightmare.”
 Then he met the love of his life, Faye.